Brian O'Driscoll declines royal wedding invite

 Despite O'Driscoll's absence, Prince William, who is vice royal patron of the Welsh Rugby Union and has taken his bride-to-be to watch Six Nations matches, is likely to share his big day with some of the sport's leading figures.

-who deputised as England captain in the absence of Lewis Moody this spring,
+Mike Tindall, who deputised as England captain in the absence of Lewis Moody this spring, will be attending.

 Fellow British and Irish Lion Martyn Williams has also been invited to the wedding.